CodiePP/prolog-utilities/pl_postgresql/README.md

     sends the query to the server.
 This predicate is backtrackable and succeeds for every row in the result set of the query.

+`pl_pgsql_query_all/3 (+connection,+query,-results)`
+    sends the query to the server.
+This predicate is deterministic and collects all rows from the result set of the query.

 EXAMPLES
 --------